Acupressure Points Chart – Acupressure Points for Self-Treatment

 What is the instinct to do when there is pain?
 You hold the place that hurts without realizing it.

 By holding the place, it starts to feel better!
 However, the fact is that it also benefits other remote parts of the body.
-Therefore, by stimulating specific areas, you can cure different ailments, and the method is called acupressure.
+Therefore, by stimulating specific areas, you can alleviate various ailments, and this method is called acupressure.

-Therefore, if you have thought about using the technique and looked at the acupressure point chart thinking—what does that pressure point do and that one find out here?
+Therefore, if you have considered using the technique and examined the acupressure point chart, consider what that pressure point does and what you discover here.

-Here, we have made the pressure point chart easier for you and split it into different categories to help with a wide selection of ailments to improve health.
+Here, we have made the pressure point chart easier for you by splitting it into different categories to help with a wide range of ailments and improve your health.

-However, before we get to the acupressure point chart, you must know how to administer it correctly!
+However, before we proceed to the acupressure point chart, you must first learn how to administer it correctly.

-• You can repeat the massage often, as it has no limits to how much you can do it daily.
+- You can repeat the massage as often as you like, as there is no limit to how frequently you can do it daily.

-• If the acupressure points are not within your reach, ask another person to help.
+- If the acupressure points are not within your reach, ask a friend or family member to assist you.

 Acupressure Point Chart for Height Increase

-Okay, we can see the confused expression on your face.
-So how does this work?
-In Japan, the acupressure point is called the tsubo, while the Chinese call it chi.
-When stimulating it with pressure, it relieves endorphins to stimulate growth.
+Okay, we can see your confused expression.
+So, how does this work?
+In Japan, the acupressure point is referred to as the tsubo, whereas in China, it is known as chi.
+When stimulated with pressure, it releases endorphins to stimulate growth.

-What happens is that the muscles start to elongate and relax.
-Therefore, it allows blood to flow and eliminates toxins.
-The increased circulation also brings more oxygen and nutrients to the areas affected.
+The muscles start to elongate and relax, allowing blood to flow and eliminating toxins.
+Increased circulation also brings more oxygen and nutrients to the affected areas.

 The hormone helps with bone and muscle growth.
 Furthermore, stimulating the pituitary gland, a small organ at the base of the brain, helps stimulate other glands that also produce hormones.
 So, what are these acupressure points?

-The pressure point is one of the vital spots that help energy flow to the gland to release more of the HGH.
+The pressure point is one of the vital spots that help energy flow to the gland, allowing it to release more HGH.
 You find the location in the center of your thumb.

 Pressing it gently on the pad of the thumb for up to 15 minutes is enough to make it work.
 However, pressing the spot while meditating works better, giving you a quiet mind.

-Try doing this at least thrice daily to give better results.
+Try doing this at least three times daily to achieve better results.

 Another vital acupressure point for height growth is the toe point located in the center of the big toe.
-The same pressure applied for up to 15 minutes twice a day helps maximize height.
+Applying the same pressure for up to 15 minutes twice daily helps maximize height.

-The essential thing is not to rush the process and think wow, I will grow two inches fast!
-Be patient and consistent; it takes time.
+The essential thing is not to rush the process and think Wow, I will grow two inches fast!
+Be patient and consistent; it takes time to see results.

 Acupressure Point Chart for Weight Loss

-For weight, natural way acupressure is one of the oldest techniques that can help.
+For weight loss, natural acupressure is one of the oldest techniques that can help.
 We know gaining weight is easy, but losing it is difficult.

 Therefore, if you have tried all the diet pills on the market and are still struggling with the weight problem, try the following tips:

-• Moreover, apply the acupressure techniques discussed here.
+- Moreover, apply the acupressure techniques discussed in this section.

-Applying pressure to the acupoints will help improve your digestive system and help control your hunger.
-Do it daily for up to half an hour for the best results.
+Applying pressure to the acupoints will help improve your digestive system and control your hunger.
+For optimal results, perform this exercise daily for up to 30 minutes.
 Remember to massage lightly before and after applying pressure.

-• Ear Acupressure Point – places your thumb against the jaw of the ear and moves it up and down.
-You will quickly find the spot where you find maximum movement.
-Once you find it, stop there and press on the spot for a minute.
+- Ear Acupressure Point: Place your thumb against the jaw of the ear and move it up and down.
+You will quickly find the spot where you see maximum movement.
+Once you see it, stop and press on the place for a minute.

-• The abdomen acupoint – the pressure points are easy to find and located about 3cm below the navel called the Ren 6.
+- The abdomen acupoint, also known as the pressure point, is easily located approximately 3 cm below the navel, at Ren 6.
 Applying pressure to it helps with the digestive system and reduces constipation.
-Place two fingers on the spot, massage up and down for a minute, and press for two minutes.
+Place two fingers on the spot, massage up and down for 1 minute, and then press for 2 minutes.
 You can do this twice a day.

-• The abdominal sorrow acupoints – you can find the spot under your last rib and help relieve indigestion and rib pain.
-Furthermore, it helps with an appetite as well to lessen cravings.
+- The abdominal sorrow acupoints — you can find the spot under your last rib—help relieve indigestion and rib pain.
+Furthermore, they help with appetite and lessen cravings.
 Press the acupoints for at least five minutes every day.

-• Knee pressure point – to help improve digestion, you find the knee acupoints on the outer side of the left and right leg.
+- Knee pressure point – to help improve digestion, you find the knee acupoints on the outer side of the left and right leg.
 The spots are situated two inches below your kneecap.
-Apply light pressure for a minute, and after applying pressure, move the foot up and down to feel the muscle move.
-Stay on the spot and press another two minutes.
+Apply light pressure for a minute, and then, after releasing the pressure, move the foot up and down to feel the muscle contract and relax.
+Stay on the spot and press for another two minutes.

 Acupressure Point Chart for Hair Growth